Elasticity (physics): Overview

-When an elastic material is deformed due to an external force, it experiences internal resistance to the deformation and restores it to its original state if the external force is no longer applied.
+When an elastic material is deformed due to an external force, it experiences internal resistance to the deformation so that it is restored to its original state if the external force is no longer applied.
 There are various elastic moduli, such as Young's modulus, the shear modulus, and the bulk modulus, all of which are measures of the inherent elastic properties of a material as a resistance to deformation under an applied load.
-The various moduli apply to different kinds of deformation.
-For instance, Young's modulus applies to extension/compression of a body, whereas the shear modulus applies to its shear.
-Young's modulus and shear modulus are only for solids, whereas the bulk modulus is for solids, liquids, and gases.
+The various moduli each apply to different kinds of deformation.
+For instance, Young's modulus applies to extension or ←compression of a body, whereas the shear modulus applies to its shear.
+Young's modulus and shear modulus only apply to solids, whereas the bulk modulus applies to solids, liquids, and gases.

 The elasticity of materials is described by a stress–strain curve, which shows the relation between stress (the average restorative internal force per unit area) and strain (the relative deformation).
 The curve is generally nonlinear, but it can (by use of a Taylor series) be approximated as linear for sufficiently small deformations (in which higher-order terms are negligible).
 If the material is isotropic, the linearized stress–strain relationship is called Hooke's law, which is often presumed to apply up to the elastic limit for most metals or crystalline materials whereas nonlinear elasticity is generally required to model large deformations of rubbery materials even in the elastic range.
 For even higher stresses, materials exhibit plastic behavior, that is, they deform irreversibly and do not return to their original shape after stress is no longer applied.
 For rubber-like materials such as elastomers, the slope of the stress–strain curve increases with stress, meaning that rubbers progressively become more difficult to stretch, while for most metals, the gradient decreases at very high stresses, meaning that they progressively become easier to stretch.
 Elasticity is not exhibited only by solids; non-Newtonian fluids, such as viscoelastic fluids, will also exhibit elasticity in certain conditions quantified by the Deborah number.
 In response to a small, rapidly applied and removed strain, these fluids may deform and then return to their original shape.
 Under larger strains, or strains applied for longer periods of time, these fluids may start to flow like a viscous liquid.